carpentries-incubator/workflows-nextflow/_episodes/05-nextflow_scripting.md

 The only difference between the two is that the `println` method implicitly appends a new line character to the printed string.

-**parenthesis** for function invocations are optional.
+**Parenthesis** for function invocations are optional.
 Therefore also the following is a valid syntax.

 ~~~
 println "Hello, World!"